|

 that's not much pressure, is it?"

-his own business in the mid-1970s, Molloy was technical director
+business in the mid-1970s, Molloy was technical director for Ralph

-for Ralph Gottlieb, then owner of WKBR and WZID in Manchester and
+Gottlieb, then owner of WKBR and WZID in Manchester and several

-several other New Hampshire radio stations.
-It was at WKBR that
+other New Hampshire radio stations.
+It was at WKBR that he met a

-he met a relatively obscure former governor of Georgia named Jimmy
+relatively obscure former governor of Georgia named Jimmy Carter.

 the late Manchester advertising executive and Democratic Party activist.